vuejs/docs/src/guide/essentials/template-refs.md

 When a parent gets an instance of this component via template refs, the retrieved instance will be of the shape `{ a: number, b: number }` (refs are automatically unwrapped just like on normal instances).

 Note that defineExpose must be called before any await operation.
-Otherwise, properties and methods exposed after the await operation will not be accessible. ([Related Discussion](https://github.com/vuejs/core/issues/4930))
+Otherwise, properties and methods exposed after the await operation will not be accessible.

 See also: [Typing Component Template Refs](/guide/typescript/composition-api#typing-component-template-refs) <sup class="vt-badge ts" />